Australian Shepherd

 Health and wellness

 Australian Shepherds need high levels of daily activity—running, advanced obedience, trick training, and dog sports are all ideal.
-Boredom can lead to barking, herding behaviours, or anxiety.
+Boredom can lead to barking, herding behaviors, or anxiety.

 Their medium-length double coat sheds year-round and needs regular brushing.
 Ear checks are essential, especially for floppy-eared individuals.